The Advanced Mediterranean Diet

 olive oil and olives

-For late-breaking information on healthy eating and waist management, visit the Advanced Mediterranean Diet Blog and join the discussion.
+For late-breaking information on healthy eating and waist management, visit the Advanced Mediterranean Life blog and join the discussion.

 One of my goals for this website is to be the #1 Internet-based resource on the Mediterranean diet and weight loss via the Mediterranean diet.
 With that in mind, I welcome your comments and suggestions.
 Please help me save lives and improve others' quality of life by spreading the word.